com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 **Figure 1:** This map-based visualization showcases the production and consumption levels of coffee at the country level over an extended period of time.
 This visualization allows users to examine the fluctuations in demand for coffee, the global distribution of coffee plantations, and the countries with the highest consumption rates.

 **Figure 2:** This graph depicts the correlation between price, rating, and recommendation rates among a selection of European coffee brands.
-Each brand is visually distinguishable by unique colors, and users are afforded the option to adjust the x and y axis, thereby providing them with the flexibility to compare data points and make informed decisions based on their individual preferences.
+Each brand is visually distinguishable by unique colors, and users are afforded the option to adjust the x and y axis, allowing them to compare data points and make informed decisions based on their preferences.

 **Figure 3:** This bubble-cluster visualization offers filtering functionalities based on four distinct indicators, namely flavor, brewing method, roast type, and roast level (subject to revision).
 Users are able to input their preferences for each indicator separately, and the figure will subsequently generate a filtered product that best conforms to their individual taste.